 The expert ambassador.
 Doctors for healthcare brands, academics for B2B, designers for design tools.
 The professional credibility transfers.

 Red Bull operates the canonical athlete-ambassador program.
 Hundreds of athletes across decades, each developed as a named individual with documentary coverage, social presence, and event integration.
-The Red Bull Athletes archive is the deepest sports-ambassador citation moat in any consumer category.
+The Red Bull Athletes archive is the deepest sports-ambassador moat in any consumer category.

 Glossier built its brand on customer-as-content from the start — every customer who tagged was an unpaid ambassador, and the formal Glossier ambassador program codified the mechanic.